 What are customizable products in WooCommerce?

-A customizable – or often called personalized – product is a product that includes a form with extra input fields on the product page.
+A customizable – also referred to as a personalized – product is a product that includes a form with extra input fields on the product page.
 Your customer can fill out those custom fields to personalize your product to their wishes.

 A classic example of a personalized product is a pizza, for which customers can choose the desired size and add extra toppings.